jsbisht/aws-developer-associate/database.md

 Global availability can be increased with cross region read replicas

-> Read replica only provide read scaling, not write scaling
+    Read replica only provide read scaling, not write scaling

+---

+## RDS Security

+SSL/TLS is available for RDS in transit

+- This can be mandatory on per user basis

+RDS encryption is support using KMS and EBS Volume encryption

+- RDS database writes unencrypted data
+- Data is encrypted by host the RDS instance is running on
+- AWS or Customer Manged CMK generates Data Encryption Keys
+- Data Encryption Keys are used for the actual encryption operation
+- Storage, Logs, Snapshot and Replicas are encrypted using the same CMK [or DEK?]

+  Once encrytion is enabled, it cannot be removed